AP: Authorities delayed investigating gay 'demons' case

 The church has come under scrutiny by law enforcement and social services authorities on numerous occasions with little effect, mostly because followers refused to cooperate.
 But Fenner's relentless pursuit eventually led to the indictment of five congregants, who were charged with kidnapping and assault.

-"The whole investigation should have taken a month," said Michael Davis, who spent 15 years as a Rutherford County sheriff's investigator before retiring last year, and was not involved in Fenner's case.
-"They should have interviewed witnesses.
-They should have gone to the church.
-They should have written up a report and sent it over to the sheriff, then to the DA.
-But that didn't happen.
-None of that happened."
+"The whole investigation should have taken a month," said Michael Davis, who spent 15 years as a Rutherford County sheriff's investigator before retiring last year, and was not involved in the Fenner case.

-In May, more than four years after Fenner said he was assaulted, longtime minister Brooke Covington became the first of the five church members to go on trial in proceedings that attracted national attention due to AP's investigation.
+In May, longtime minister Brooke Covington became the first of the five church members to go on trial in proceedings that attracted national attention due to the AP's investigation.

-The AP found that Fenner not only told law enforcement agencies about what happened to him, but also warned of ongoing abuse in the church.
+The AP found that Fenner not only told local and federal law enforcement agencies what happened to him, but also warned of larger ongoing abuse.

-Several witnesses told the AP that when Fenner initially talked to a Rutherford County sheriff's deputy the day after fleeing the church, he wasn't ready to press charges.
+Fenner initially talked to a Rutherford County sheriff's deputy the day after fleeing the church, but wasn't ready to press charges.

 "I was still confused and hurt.
 I needed time to think," he told the AP.